 3D.
-Key/tra Insferable skills Learning outcomes: Learning and teaching strategy/ assessment methods D1: Adapt and utilise written, practical, interpersonal and communication skills to meet the needs of the industry and range of situations and audiences available.
+Key/tra insferable skills Learning outcomes: Learning and teaching strategy/ assessment methods D1: Adapt and utilise written, practical, interpersonal and communication skills to meet the needs of the industry and range of situations and audiences available.
 D1: Students interpersonal and communication skills will be developed across all modules through tutorials as well as formative and summative assessment.
-Students will be guided to understand the needs of industry with all elements underpinned by relevant industry context and essential topics of discussion to ensure the stuudents develop as hair and makeup artists and help with the transition into employment.
-In addition, students

-3D.
-Key/tra ansferable skills can access additional study skills support either in person through the HE Office or via the VLE.
-D2: Reflect systematically on personal performance using self- assessment criteria and apply to individual projects to develop personal skills and attributes.
+Students will be guided to understand the needs of industry with all elements underpinned by relevant industry context and essential topics of discussion to ensure the students develop as hair and makeup artists and help with the transition into employment.
+In addition, students can access additional study skills support either in person through the HE Office or via the VLE.
+D2: Reflect systematically on personal performance using self-assessment criteria and apply to individual projects to develop personal skills and attributes.
 D2: Initial lecture sessions followed by seminars and individual meetings explore students' career aspirations, personal aptitudes, interests and motivations.
 This will be discussed further and implemented throughout the modules to ensure the students is successfully developing.
 The underpinning key skills for L5 will be developing students professionally, by gaining work experience, building up portfolios and working towards employability.
 D3: Develop a personal development plan to improve employability prospects, demonstrating a realistic match between career aspirations, personal aptitudes, motivations and interests.
 D3: Seminars and individual meetings led by lecturers and industry professionals coupled with work experience will be used to facilitate the development of a personal skills audit.
 The output of this activity will ensure that students develop an awareness of career options and the requirements of specific jobs and evaluate the suitability of their interests and skill sets.
 Action plans created to fully benefit the student and to gain as much hands on experience possible.
-D4: Develop an awareness to costings and how this will impact you as a freelance artist.
-D4: Students will develop an awareness to costings through exploration of different products, tools and equipment which will be needed as a working hair and makeup artist.
-Design plans will be supported by budgetting sheets which will identify key costs which will need to be considered, further exploration of how usage per cost will effect your budgetting and cheaper / sustainable alternatives will be presented.